lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

 # How to execute?

+Data structure: Folder with the name of the study and subfolders for each participant.
+Example:

+Participant1
+T1_sag
+T2_sag
+Participant2
+T1_sag
+T2_sag

 Requisites before start:
 - If you need to unzip the images, a .txt file with the list of all the images you wish to unzip
 - List of all the participants you are going to analyse saved as a txt file
 - Download SPM
 - Save the templates for each of the SPM modules in a 'Templates' folder
+- This code also works with an ATLAS to calcute volumes per region.
+We suggest you have a folder with all the atlas you want to use for the study.
+Example:
+ATLAS
+AAL
+Rofkova
+For this study, we only used the Automated Anatomical Labelling Atlas (AAL): doi:10.1006/nimg.2001.0978

 ##